 A Social Storm® Ranked Property: Three Notch and it's Social Storm® Property Attributes are Highly Ranked.
 This Social Storm® property belongs to a unique asset class with key property attributes that investors gravitate to for safety in bad times and buy for a recreation reward in good times.

 Why choose a Social Storm® Property?

-Three Notch is one of the dominant properties in the Union Springs Plantation Belt of approximately 70 plantations.
+The main parcel of Three Notch is one of the dominant properties in the Union Springs Plantation Belt of approximately 70 plantations.
 The quaint town of Union Springs is located just 14 miles away.
 There are multiple jet strips within 45 minutes of the property with Eufaula being the exclusive strip with refueling capabilities.
 Montgomery, the Capital of Alabama, is approximately an hour west and Columbus, Georgia about the same headed east.

 Capitalize on this rare opportunity on a wild quail plantation of this size in the Southeast.